nelab-utokyo/beatsync/behavior/software/README.md

 This code is for the video recording and music playback.
 This code is called from recording_start.py.

 # sound
-sound stimuli are stored in this directory.
+sound stimuli (Mozart with 4 difference play speed, (75%, 100%, 200%, 400%)) are stored in this directory.